MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/known-issues.md

 #### I can’t find the guide I created

 Look for newly created guides in the **All** tab in the list of guides.
-The **Recents** list only shows guides that have previously been opened on the device and will not include any guide recently created in the PC Authoring application.
+The **Recents** list only shows guides that have previously been opened on the device and will not include any guide recently created in the PC authoring application.

 #### The profile picture shown in the app is incorrect